polyseam/cndi/docs/walkthroughs/eks/airflow.md

 ![current resource group](/docs/walkthroughs/eks/img/resource-groups.png)

-## attach the load balancer to your domain 🌐
+## attach the load balancer to your domain manually 🌐

 At the end of the cndi run there is also an output called `public host`, which is the **DNS** (CNAME) of the load Balancer thats attached to your EKS